-Pete says his most valuable qualifications are through “the University of Life”, as he sees qualifications as secondary to experience, but does have a master’s degree (MSc) in Strategic HR, and of course is a qualified and accredited mediator with the Civil Mediation Council.
+Pete says his most valuable qualifications are through “the University of Life”, as he sees qualifications as secondary to experience, but does have a master’s degree (MSc) in Strategic HR, and of course is a qualified and accredited workplace, civil and commercial mediator with the Civil Mediation Council.
 He is also a Fellow of the CIPD (FCIPD).

 When asked why he names the company Pragmatism his answer is a simple one "it's the word I've used most in my career!
 No policy or law or gives you the answer when it comes to people as everybody is different, as is every situation.
 Good leaders have pragmatism in abundance - without it leaders can never build proper relationships and trust.
 There really is no need for formal grievances - as our strapline says - there's always a solution with a touch of pragmatism.
 People just need to talk properly, and that's what we help them to do".